Our Story

 Well, Chicken Rush may only have one full-time employee right now (me), but none of our progress would have been possible without our wider flock.

 And a special shout out to my girlfriend.
-I owe her a lot, she's often found wearing the Chicken costume in 25+ degree heat.
+I owe her a lot, she's often had to wear the Chicken costume and be hunted by strangers.
 Cheers Tills.

 And to you.
-If you're reading this and have made it this far, you're part of our flock now.
-That's it.
-No take backs.
+If you're reading this and have made it this far, you're welcome to join our flock now.
 Whether it's telling friends about Chicken Rush or attending one of our events, our flock has encouraged us to keep pushing on.

 For a long time, Chicken Rush wasn't making any money.
 Without all of your support it would have ceased to exist a long time ago.